birgitta410/rubikator/README.md

 Create file `config.yml` in the root of the project and configure as described below.

 ### Access to Go CD

+The dashboard will only show the Go.CD stages that are either active (building, scheduled, ...) or failed.
+It will NOT show successful stages!

 ```
 default:
   gocd: